-WeObserve D.3.1: DevelopVersion 1.0infrastructure and WeObservetoolkits for scaling up citizenengagement in citizen observatories the public who are interested in air quality monitoring.
+A more specific citizen sensing example is that of the Air Sensor Toolbox for Citizen Scientists, Researchers and Developers5, the audience for this toolbox is citizen scientists and the public who are interested in air quality monitoring.
 This toolbox is separated into the following sections: how to use air sensors, what do my sensor readings mean, what is the Environment Protection Agency (EPA) doing, and resources and funding.
 Each section contains highly detailed information about various considerations of using sensors such as what to look for in a sensor and how to collect useful data from air sensors.
 Within the resources section there are various tools linked including a full guidebook, how-to videos, technical reports and standard operating procedures for various low-cost sensors that are currently on the market.
 However, there is little focus on how to help citizens understand the data that sensors collect, the section on understanding only links to other air quality projects and one sensor scale that shows very basic information.